Description

 Affected Systems

-The vulnerability affects the Linux kernel across all vendors that ship their own iterations of the kernel and use the default HFS+ filesystem module.
-No specific kernel version is listed, so any kernel that has not yet been patched for this issue is potentially impacted.
+The vulnerability affects all Linux kernel builds that include the default HFS+ filesystem module.
+No specific kernel version is specified, so any kernel running a version that has not yet been patched to free sb->s_fs_info during superblock cleanup is potentially impacted.
+This includes common vendor distributions that ship their own kernel copies.

 Risk and Exploitability